Divisibility of orders of reductions of elliptic curves: Congruence classes of orders of reduction

 We recall that for a prime $p\ge 5$, if the trace of Frobenius $a_p(E)=p+1-|\widetilde{E}_p(\Fp)|$ of $E$ at a prime of good reduction $p$ is such that $a_p(E)=0$, then $p$ is said to be a {\em supersingular} prime for $E$.
-Theorem \ref{Oddorder} yields the following result of possible congruence values of trace of Frobenius of elliptic curves satisfying the assumptions of Theorem \ref{Oddorder}. \begin{Corollary} Let $E$, $E'$, $K$, $d$ and $\ell$ satisfy the hypotheses of Theorem \ref{Oddorder}.
+Theorem \ref{Oddorder} yields the following result of possible congruence values of trace of Frobenius of elliptic curves satisfying the assumptions of Theorem \ref{Oddorder}. \begin{Corollary} Let $E$, $K$, $d$ and $\ell$ satisfy the hypotheses of Theorem \ref{Oddorder}.
+Let $E'$ be an elliptic curve $\Q$-isogenous to $E$.
 Let $p\nmid 2d|E'(K)_{\tors}|$ be a prime of good reduction of $E$.
-If $p$ is a supersingular prime for $E$, then $p\equiv -1 \mod \ell$, where $\ell\in\{3,5,7,9\}$. \end{Corollary}
+If $p$ is a supersingular prime for $E$, then $p\equiv -1 \mod \ell$. \end{Corollary}

 \begin{Example} Let $E$ be an elliptic curve defined by $y^2+xy=x^3+x^2-700x+34000$ over $\mathbb Q$.
 One may check that $E(\mathbb{Q})_{\tors}\cong \mathbb Z/2 \mathbb Z$ and $E(\mathbb Q(\sqrt{5}))_{\tors}\cong \mathbb Z/10 \mathbb Z$.
 It follows that the torsion subgroup of the quadratic twist $E^5$ is $E^5(\mathbb{Q})_{\tors} \cong \mathbb Z/10 \mathbb Z$.
 Thus, by Theorem \ref{Oddorder}, one has that